-The antifraud provisions guarded by the SEC apply to both corporations and governments.
+The anti-fraud provisions guarded by the SEC apply to both corporations and governments.
 According to a 1994 SEC release, these provisions mean that “official statements need to be clear and concise to avoid misleading investors through confusion and obfuscation.”
-In February 2020, the SEC indicated that these official statements are not limited to those made in documents that accompany municipal bonds, but also include public announcements, speeches and press releases.
+In February 2020, the SEC indicated that these official statements are not limited to those made in documents that accompany municipal bonds but also include public announcements, speeches, and press releases.
+The 1994 SEC release also highlighted, “Although municipalities have certain unique attributes by virtue of their political nature; insofar as they are issuers of securities, they are subject to the prescription against false and misleading disclosures.”

 Unlike FASB, the SEC has no control over GASB.
 But the Commission is obligated “to protect investors in the municipal markets from fraud, including misleading disclosures [emphasis added].”
-Taken together, the SEC’s own statements make a strong case that it is obligated to prevent fraud in state and local governments’ financial reports, which are confusing and obfuscate the truth.
+Taken together, the SEC’s statements make a strong case that it is obligated to prevent fraud in state and local governments’ financial reports, which are confusing and obfuscate the truth.

-The state and local governments’ annual financial reports are based on shoddy accounting practices.
+The state and local government’s annual financial reports are based on shoddy accounting practices.
 If confusing and misleading disclosures are considered fraud, then annual reports produce fraudulent disclosures.

 It is confusing and misleading that the GASB requires state and local governments to keep two sets of books.
 Annual financial reports include governmental fund statements that are prepared using an accounting basis called the “modified accrual basis,” which in essence uses short-sighted cash accounting, while the consolidated financial statements are prepared using accrual accounting standards similar to those used by corporations.